 Any time you’re implementing a strategy to conserve wildlife, it’s important to monitor the effects of your actions.
 You want to know how well your strategy worked!
 How many and what types of pollinators are using your garden?

 Researchers at the University of Illinois are also interested in the pollinators visiting your gardens.
 They are conducting a study to understand the effects of urbanization on bees, and the role that pollinator gardens play in bee conservation.
 Your participation would really help!
 If you would like to participate, you would need to collect data on the bees visiting your pollinator garden once each month over the course of the summer.
 You would spend 30 minutes observing your garden and recording the different types of pollinators that you see.
 A guide to pollinator identification, data entry sheets, and a brief training would be provided to get you started.
 The data you provide will help build an understanding of strategies that can be used to protect pollinators, even in landscapes that are heavily influenced by human activity.
-If you would like to get involved, have a question, or are interested in more information, contact Lauren Lynch at email@example.com.
+If you would like to get involved, please turn this Parental Consent Form to the council office.

 Enter the Planting for Pollinators Photo Contest

 - Take your best photos of native plants, caterpillars, butterflies, and bees.

 - If your photo entry is used in the weekly newsletter, on any Prairielands website, in our marketing materials, or is selected among the top entries, you will be recognized as a Top Pollinator.

 Still have questions about Planting for Pollinators?
 Contact Maddy Kangas, firstname.lastname@example.org.